 What is the advantage of self-scheduling?

-Giving the employees a responsibility for their own schedules can solve most of the conflicts described above.
+Giving the employees a responsibility for their own schedules and productivity can solve most of the conflicts described above.

-The autonomy to be in control of their schedule makes people more motivated to show up and get things done.
+The autonomy to be more productive and in control of their schedule makes people more motivated to show up and get things done.
 After all, they’ve chosen to work these days, and it’s a different perspective from being assigned to a schedule made by someone else.

-Of course it’s impossible to account for all emergencies that prevent people from showing up to the job, but selecting their own shifts makes them much more likely to account for all the possible obstructions.
+Of course it’s impossible to account for all emergencies that prevent people from showing up to the job, but selecting their very own schedule of shifts makes them much more likely to account for all the possible obstructions.

 Managing a self-scheduled team also takes off a lot of administrative burden from the employers, as the employees fill in most of the schedule by themselves.
 There may be some leftover shifts that need to be assigned, but this is certainly much less work than piecing together a whole schedule.